malakza/Anime-Sama-Downloader/README.md

 | 🤔 **MOVEARNPRE** | ![Deprecated](https://img.shields.io/badge/Status-❌_Unsupported-red) | ❌ None | Use a boring chunk way of giving video informations. |
 | 🤔 **ONEUPLOAD** | ![Deprecated](https://img.shields.io/badge/Status-❌_Unsupported-red) | ❌ None | Use a boring chunk way of giving video informations. |

+An javascript extension will be added to be able to download them (Movearnpre, oneupload and those other chunky.)

 </div>